aldojack/aldojack/README.md

 Software/Web/Mobile/App Developer
 ------------------

-BSC Hons Mobile & Web Developer, frontend experience with using HTML, CSS, Javascript and frameworks like React, vue and Express with backend experience using C#/ASP.net, PHP/Laravel, Java/Spring Boot.
+Software Developer with specalised Frontend experience with using HTML, CSS, Javascript and frameworks like React, Vue and Express with backend experience using C#/ASP.net, PHP/Laravel, Java/Spring Boot.
 Also hold oracle certificates in database design and database programming.

 * 🌍  I'm based in Glasgow
 * 🧑‍💻  Open to work